eilw/pland/README.md

 - User can see the comment they have added, and can edit that specific - DONE
 - add account functionality for Andrew - DONE
 - add validations for sign-up: frontend & backend - Done
 - Update mailer to get to work - DONE
   - Add a mail to be sent to andrew once a user has signed up - DONE
   - sendt the contact form to andrew - DONE
   - add tests to mailers - DONE

-  - make it work on heroku
-  - get the resend password to work on heroku
+- Get price per kg dynamically after diametro has been selected - DONE
+- Refactor into a form object - DONE
+- See updated price in each view (item / order) - DONE
+- Change validation of item to 100kg - DONE
-  - change title of resend email
+- Add additional types of transport
+- Add dynamic forms for type / grade / diameter / transport
+   - Type impacts grade and diameter -> thats it
+   - Finish and transport remain the same

+- Add possibility to delete an item
+- Remove existing orders link
+- See the cost of transport per kg under the total cost of transport
+- Add validation of total order to 1000kg
+- add tests for updating an item
+- add tests for adding an item to the order
 - add in thanks message for new account
 - add validations to if order cannot be received
-- check with andrew if transport costs are for total weight, or per item?
-- Check with andrew how the minimum costs work?
 - add error messages if a value from the form is missing
-- Fix Diametro to just show which options are valid for MIG / TIG
-- Get price per kg dynamically after diametro has been selected
-- Refactor into a form object
 - Update CI to work
 - Add in PDF option for old quotes
 - Change how you can intereact with orders given their order status
 - Admin dealing with orders

+- get the resend password to work on heroku
+- change title of resend email